 You can choose between the State Rooms, the Royal Private Apartments, the Crown Treasury and Armoury, Lost Wawel and the Exhibition of Oriental Art.
 I opted for the Royal Private Apartments and the State Rooms, and I highly recommend a visit!

-If you’re visiting Krakow on a really tight budget, here’s a tip: you can visit and wander around the castle grounds for completely free, and they were my favourite part of the whole castle complex!
+If you’re visiting Krakow on a really tight budget, here’s a tip: there are quite a few free places to visit in Krakow, and the Wawel Castle grounds are one of them!
+They were my favourite part of the whole castle complex!

 Stop 2: Sail Along the Vistula River